OpenGov-OpenData/ckanext-discourse/README.md

 1. Install Discourse (v1.6+)

-    The recommended way is to use the official Docker image following [these instructions](https://github.com/discourse/discourse/blob/master/docs/INSTALL-cloud.md), but read below first.
+    The recommended way is to use the official Docker image following [these instructions](https://github.com/discourse/discourse/blob/master/docs/INSTALL-cloud.md).

-    You will need to install [Docker](https://www.docker.com/) first.

     Heads up!
-There is an extra step, not described in these instructions, before bootstraping your application to allow the Discourse comments to be embbeded on different domains.
+There is an extra step not described in Discourse's install instructions.

-    Edit the `containers/app.yml` file and add the last line (`- git clone https://github.com/TheBunyip/discourse-allow-same-origin.git`) to this snippet:
+    After the `app.yml` is generated and before bootstrapping, edit the `/containers/app.yml` file and add `- git clone https://github.com/TheBunyip/discourse-allow-same-origin.git` to Discourse plugins:

         ```yml